TanguyOrtegat/jb_vehiclelock/README.md

 If you have questions feel free to ask me. it is strictly forbidden to reporduce jb_vehiclelock.
 If you wish to add modifications, contact me on discord.

-If you find my scripts good and you wish to donnate me for my work. feel free to contact me :)

 discord: Jager Bom [dev]#2795